 Had a couple positive experiences with patient drivers on the new loop yesterday... and it's amusing how much the bunch pulls their finger out to get out of the way and make life easier for people who will wait.
 If I was a driver who wanted to give cyclists a hard time, I'd patiently wait behind them and watch them fall over themselves trying to move out of my way in appreciation

 About a year ago on a country road, see a car coming the other way slow right down and begin to pull over onto the dirt.
-I was thinking "WT? are you doing?", then I hear the semi coming up behind me...
+I was thinking "Say What are you doing?", then I hear the semi coming up behind me...
 She had pulled over to give the semi room to pass me with plenty of room to spare.

 I was suitably stunned by her forethought.
 Gave a wave which was reciprocated.

 Not sure if it's just a case of chance but I can think of more kind drivers from my last handfull of rides than my last 20-30 rides prior (about 12 months ago due to injury).
 I do wonder whether the big publicity the riders v motorists 'debate' seems to be getting has on those that hadn't even considered the matter before.
 The last few rides have included such highlights as allowing me across a dual carriage way to turn right at a roundabout, not trying to squeeze in between me and an island and my all time favourite; waiting for me to pass before getting out of a parked vehicle.